poizxc/agile-board-front/README.md

 #### Framework

 I Decided to use **React** for this application, I was trying to follow the trends so i ended up with hooks based application.
-I didn't wrote any **webpack** config for this project i simply used **create-react-app**
+I didn't wrote any **webpack** config for this project, I simply used **create-react-app**.

 #### State Management